demisto/content/Packs/Indeni/Integrations/Indeni/Indeni_description.md

-## Hello World
+## Indeni
-- This text is markdown
-- Here you should explain how to configure the instance in Demisto
+You can retrieve the API Key from the Indeni UI

+Naviate to:
+- Settings
+- About

+Use the *API Key* shown in the *API INFO* section